Arizona State University Online Biomedical Diagnostics MS Program

 Paying for ASU’s Online Master of Science in Biomedical Diagnostics

-ASU Online charges $734 per credit plus fees for the online MS in biomedical diagnostics.
-Since tuition can change from year to year, prospective students should contact the admissions department of the ASU International School of Biomedical Diagnostics for updated costs.
+ASU Online charges $791 per credit plus fees for the online MS in biomedical diagnostics.
+This reflects per credit tuition of $554, a program fee per credit of $222, and a graduate student support fee of $15 per credit.
+Since tuition can change from year to year, prospective students should contact the ASU International School of Biomedical Diagnostics admissions department for updated costs.

 ASU Online offers financial aid in the form of grants and scholarships, as well as federal work/study and loans.
 Students can search for scholarships through ASU’s scholarship search tool.
 Also, students should complete the FAFSA to determine financial aid eligibility.
 They can also seek outside resources to help pay for their master’s degree.
 For example, some employers offer tuition reimbursement programs for employees seeking a higher degree.
 Students can find out more about financial aid through ASUs Financial Aid Office.